-Bit strings can be converted to other bit strings, but not character strings.
+Bit strings can be converted to other bit strings, but not to character strings.
 Strings that are converted to bit strings are padded with trailing zeros to fit the size of the target bit string.
 The BLOB type is more limited and requires explicit casting.
-In most cases the BLOB type cannot be cast to and from other types.
+In most cases the BLOB type cannot be cast to and from other types: you can cast a BLOB only to another BLOB, but you can cast other bit string types to a BLOB.